Become a Docker Power User with Microsoft VS Code

 Writing Dockerfiles with Code Completion

 The Dockerfile command snippet also makes writing Dockerfiles easier.
 It allows a quick search of Dockerfile commands and includes the example syntax and a link to the exact section in the Docker documentation for further details.
-The Dockerfile code completion is really decreases the amount of time to write a Dockerfile and the documentation is built right in.

 • Create a file name Dockerfile